 As this is a complex area, I have provided a number of observations to help in understanding.

 The real danger with not knowing, however, is that our method of analysis becomes heuristical.
 This use of outputs to attempt to determine system mean that we often use ‘coincidences’ - events that occur together on a regular basis, to help us decide what to do.

 For iPad/iPhone users: tap letter twice to get list of items.

-- Fort, Charles - The Book of the Damned – The Forces of attraction and repulsion
+- Charles Fort - 0 Concepts - The Forces of attraction and repulsion

 - Foster and Kreitzman - Seasons of Life - Arctic terns